-10.2.2 Saving Passwords for Secure Printers
+Saving Passwords for Secure Printers

 When users print to a secure printer, they are prompted for the eDirectory username and password.
 Users can select to have their workstations remember their password for printing.
+For Windows NT/ 2000 users, passwords are saved on a per-user basis.

-For more information, see "Managing Passwords for Remote iPrint Servers" on page 55.
+For more information, see "Managing Passwords for Remote iPrint Servers" on page 67.

-10.2.3 Configuring TLS Printing with Proxies
+Configuring TLS Printing with Proxies